Affirmative Action

 b.
 Title IX Coordinator

 The College shall employ a Title IX Coordinator.
 The Title IX Coordinator may also serve as the College’s AAO.
-The College’s Title IX Coordinator has primary responsibility for coordinating the College’s efforts to comply with and carry out its responsibilities under Title IX, which prohibits all sex discrimination and Title IX Sexual Harassment in all College operations, as well as retaliation for the purpose of interfering with any right or privilege secured by Title IX.
-The Title IX Coordinator shall be adequately trained to perform her/his duties, including understanding the legal aspects of Title IX, conducting investigations of all sex discrimination and Title IX Sexual Harassment, administering an investigative process that protects the safety of victims and promotes accountability and providing campus-wide training to members of the College community.
+The College’s Title IX Coordinator has primary responsibility for coordinating the College’s efforts to comply with and carry out its responsibilities under Title IX, the Massachusetts Campus Sexual Violence Law of 2021, and the related policies of the College, which prohibit all Sex-Based Harassment in all College operations, as well as retaliation for the purpose of interfering with any right or privilege secured by Title IX or the Massachusetts Campus Sexual Violence Law.
+The Title IX Coordinator shall be adequately trained to perform their duties, including understanding the legal aspects of Title IX and the Massachusetts Campus Sexual Violence Law, conducting investigations of all Sex-Based Harassment, administering an investigative process that protects the safety of victims and promotes accountability and providing campus-wide training to members of the College community.

 Members of the College community should contact the Title IX Coordinator in order to:

-• seek information or training about students’ and employees’ rights and courses of action available to resolve complaints that involve sex discrimination, not limited to Title IX Sexual Harassment;
+• Seek information or training about students’ and employees’ rights and courses of action available to resolve complaints that involve Sex-Based Harassment;

-• file a complaint or make a report of a sex discrimination, not limited to Title IX Sexual Harassment;
+• File a complaint or make a report of a Sex-Based Harassment;

-• notify the College of an incident that may raise potential Title IX concerns;
+• Notify the College of an incident that may raise potential concerns related to Sex-Based Harassment;

-• periodically evaluate and review the College’s policies and procedures related to sex discrimination, not limited to Title IX Sexual Harassment.
+• Periodically evaluate and review the College’s policies and procedures related to Sex-Based Harassment.

 The Title IX Coordinator’s functions and responsibilities include:

-• Coordinate Title IX efforts including the development, implementation, and monitoring of appropriate disclosures, policies, procedures and practices designed to comply with federal and state legislation, regulation, and case law requiring the prompt and equitable resolution of all complaints pursuant to Title IX;
+• Coordinate efforts including the development, implementation, and monitoring of appropriate disclosures, policies, procedures and practices designed to comply with federal and state legislation, regulation, and case law requiring the prompt and equitable resolution of all complaints pursuant to Title IX, the MA Campus Sexual Violence Law, and related College policies;

-• Provide leadership, direction and supervision for all activities and personnel of the Title IX program including consulting with relevant policy-making bodies and senior personnel for the purpose of advising, clarifying and identifying necessary action to eliminate sex discrimination in all educational programs and activities, to ensure that access to facilities, opportunities, and resources is gender equitable throughout the College;
+• Provide leadership, direction and supervision for all activities and personnel related to the role, including consulting with relevant policy-making bodies and senior personnel for the purpose of advising, clarifying and identifying necessary action to eliminate Sex-Based Harassment in all educational programs and activities, to ensure that access to facilities, opportunities, and resources is gender equitable throughout the College;

-• Provide ongoing training, consultation, and technical assistance on Title IX for all students including: students’ rights under Title IX, identifying behaviors that constitute Title IX Sexual Harassment ; how to report Title IX Sexual Harassment; reporting options; understanding the College’s Complaint Procedure and Complaint Processes; the potential consequences for violating College policies; the role of alcohol and/or drug use; amnesty; consent; the importance of seeking prompt medical attention; prohibition against retaliation; and Bystander Intervention training;
+• Provide ongoing training, consultation, and technical assistance for all students including: students’ rights under Title IX, the MA Campus Sexual Violence Law, and related College policies, identifying behaviors that constitute Sex-Based Harassment; how to report Sex-Based Harassment; reporting options; understanding the College’s Complaint Procedure and Complaint Processes; the potential consequences for violating College policies; the role of alcohol and/or drug use; amnesty; consent; the importance of seeking prompt medical attention; prohibition against retaliation; and Bystander Intervention training;

-• Develop, implement and coordinate campus and/or school-based strategic efforts aimed at the prevention of sexual violence and other forms of sex discrimination;
+• Develop, implement and coordinate campus and/or school-based strategic efforts aimed at the prevention of sexual assault and other forms of Sex-Based Harassment;

-• Develop and disseminate educational materials, including brochures, posters, and web-based materials that inform members of the College community of Title IX rights, responsibilities and resources both within and external to the College;
+• Develop and disseminate educational materials, including brochures, posters, and web-based materials that inform members of the College community of rights, responsibilities and resources pursuant to Title IX, the MA Campus Sexual Violence Law, and related College policies, both within and external to the College;

-• Oversee prompt, effective, and equitable intake, investigation, processing, issuing of findings of fact or management of hearing process, and timely resolution of all Title IX Sexual Harassment matters, or cases otherwise involving sex discrimination made known to responsible employees and/or reported or filed by students, faculty, employees, third parties, or by members of the broader community;
+• Oversee prompt, effective, and equitable intake, investigation, processing, and timely resolution of all Sex-Based Harassment matters made known to any employees and/or reported or filed by students, faculty, employees, third parties, or by members of the broader community;

 • Provide appropriate notice of an investigation; determine the extent of an investigation; oversee investigation efforts; ensure provision of initial remedial actions; assure compliance with timelines; deliver appropriate notice of charge, notice of investigation, notice of outcome, duty to warn, and remedies, and provide a repository for and source of institutional record-keeping;